 If you do not qualify for a Contributory Pension, you can apply for a non-Contributory Pension.

-The Non-Contributory State Pension is a means-tested payment for people aged 66 or over who do not qualify for Transition State Pension or Contributory State Pension based on their social insurance record.
+The Non-Contributory State Pension is a means-tested payment for people aged 66 or over who do not qualify for the Contributory State Pension based on their social insurance record.

 To qualify you must: